 When Covid-19 changed our lives in 2020, MKCC were one of the first choirs to hold our weekly rehearsals using Zoom and we were featured on ITV’s ‘Good Morning Britain’.

 Undaunted by the pandemic, we continued to perform on Zoom with a 26-Melody Marathon in aid of several charities, jointly ran two concerts with the Big Yellow Choir for the charity ‘Electric Umbrella’ raising money for MK Disability Awareness, ‘Sing to Remember’ raising funds for The British Legion Poppy Appeal and a very successful Christmas concert for ‘St Mark’s Meals’, another local charity.

 As Covid restrictions eased and the weather turned warmer, we gathered for our weekly rehearsals in smaller groups in a local underpass, with very good acoustics!
 It was wonderful to see and hear each other after so long on Zoom.

 Led by our talented musical director, Craig McLeish we hosted a live festival as soon as Covid restrictions allowed in July 2021 in the open-air amphitheatre in Campbell Park, Milton Keynes, where we were joined by eight other choirs to provide an evening of live music, so long missed during lockdown.
-We repeated this very successful event in July 2022.
+We repeated this very successful event in July 2022 and 2023.